Abhinavreddy-B/D_and_A/HW-3/README.md

 - How many audio tracks were listened to by the people of "Indian" nationality?
     ```sql
     SELECT COUNT(DISTINCT TrackID) AS Count
-    FROM Listener AS A,
+    FROM Listener AS L,
-        	ListeningTo AS B
+        	ListeningTo AS LT
-    WHERE A.Nationality='Indian'
+    WHERE L.Nationality = 'Indian'
-        	AND A.ListenerID=B.ListenerID;
+        	AND L.ListenerID = LT.ListenerID;
     ```

 - `Approach`: